asyncapi/website/pages/docs/concepts/asyncapi-document/adding_channels.md

   c1 --> s2
 ```

-Here's an example on how channels and servers can be intertwined:
+Here's an example on how channels and servers can be intertwined -

 ```yml
 asyncapi: 3.0.0